wprender/cloudbreak-docs/docs/api.md

-##API documentation
+##API Documentation

- Cloudbreak is a RESTful application development platform with the goal of helping developers to build solutions for deploying HDP clusters in different environments.
-Once it is deployed in your favourite servlet container it exposes a REST API allowing to span up Hadoop clusters of arbitary sizes and cloud providers.
+ Cloudbreak is a RESTful application development platform whose goal is to help developers deploy HDP clusters in different environments.
+Once Cloudbreak is deployed in your favorite servlet container, it exposes a REST API, allowing you to spin up Hadoop clusters of any size with your chosen cloud provider.

-The [API documentation](https://cloudbreak-api.sequenceiq.com/api/index.html) is generated from the code using [Swagger](http://swagger.io/).
+The [API documentation](https://cloudbreak-api.sequenceiq.com/api/index.html) was generated from the code using [Swagger](http://swagger.io/).